Decidability of the isomorphism and the factorization between minimal substitution subshifts: Basic materials

-A subshift $(X,S)$ is {\em linearly recurrent} if it is a subshift generated by a linearly recurrent sequence $x$.
-If $K$ is a constant of linear recurrence of $x$, then all sequences $y \in X$ are linearly recurrent for the constant $K$.

-Let $(X,S)$ be a subshift on the alphabet $A$, $D$ be some set endowed with the discrete topology and $g : X \to D$ be a continuous map.
-Then $g$ being locally constant, there exists a map $\hat{g} : A^{t+s+1} \to D$, called a {\em local map} defining $g$, such that $g(x) = \hat{g} (x_{[-t,s]})$ for all $x\in X$.
-We say that $\hat{g}$ defines $g$, and, $t$ is called the \emph{memory} and $s$ the \emph{anticipation} of $\hat{g}$ (and $g$).
-When $s=t$ we call $r=s$ the {\em radius} of $\hat{g}$ and a radius of $g$ (there exist other local maps defining $f$).
-The {\em radius} of $g$ is the smallest one among the set of radius of local maps defining $g$.
+Let $(X,S)$ be a subshift on the alphabet $A$, let $D$ be some set endowed with the discrete topology and let $g : X \to D$ be a continuous map.
+Then $g$ is locally constant, which implies that there exist $t,s \in \mathbb{N}$ and a map $\hat{g} : A^{t+s+1} \to D$, called a {\em local map} defining $g$, such that $g(x) = \hat{g} (x_{[-t,s]})$ for all $x\in X$.
+We say that $\hat{g}$ defines $g$, and $t$ is called the \emph{memory} and $s$ the \emph{anticipation} of $\hat{g}$.
+When $s=t$ we call their common value $r$ the {\em radius} of $\hat{g}$ and a radius of $g$ (there exist other local maps defining $g$).
+The {\em radius} of $g$ is the smallest one among the set of radii of local maps defining $g$.